genesist45/genesist45/README.md

 ## **Hi there!** Wassup 👋

-I'm an aspiring web developer passionate about building clean and responsive apps, and can do  backend development.
+I'm an aspiring web developer passionate about building clean and responsive apps.